SynTempVision/iso9001/README.md

    - quantity
 - If requirements are unclear or missing, work stops until clarification is obtained.
 - Record: Work Order (Order Review section)

+## 3. Material Selection (QA)
+- Materials (wire, ceramic, metal, flanges, etc.) are selected based on work order requirements.
+- Materials are visually inspected for suitability and damage.
+- Nonconforming or damaged material is not used.
+- Record: Work Order (Material verification note, if applicable)

+## 4 4.
+Manufacturing / Machining
+- Parts are produced according to work order requirements by the operator.
+- Manufacturing steps follow established practices.